-- Expenditure on raising funds includes all expenditure associated with raising funds for the charity.
-This includes investment management fees. - Expenditure on charitable activities includes all costs associated with furthering the charitable purposes of the charity through the provision of its charitable activities.
+- Expenditure on raising funds includes all expenditure associated with raising funds for the charity. - Expenditure on charitable activities includes all costs associated with furthering the charitable purposes of the charity through the provision of its charitable activities.
 Such costs include charitable grants and donations, direct and support costs in respect of the dissemination of information including governance costs.